Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Background

-A group of weights with range of $(w_{min},w_{max})$ are quantized to range $(0,2^N-1)$.
-Scale ($s$) and Zero-point ($z$) map the floating point weights to $N$ bits integers.
-Scale is the half-precision step size of the quantizer and Zero-point is an $N$ bits integer~\cite{quantwhite}.
+A group of floating weights with range of $(w_{min},w_{max})$ are quantized to integers ($w_{int}$) with the range of $(0,2^N-1)$, a zero-point ($z$) and a scaling factor ($s$)~\cite{quantwhite}.
+Scaling factor is half and zero-point is an $N$ bits integer.
 The quantization and dequantization operations are: